timescale/docs.timescale.com-content/getting-started/setup-multi-node.md

 # Setting up Multi-Node TimescaleDB

->:WARNING: Distributed hypertables are currently in BETA and are not yet meant for production use.
-For more information, please [contact us][contact] or join the #multinode-beta channel in our [community Slack][slack].
+>:WARNING: Distributed hypertables and [multi-node capabilities][multi-node-basic] are currently in BETA.
+This feature is not meant for production use.
+For more information, please [contact us][contact] or join the #multinode channel in our [community Slack][slack].

 Data nodes together with an *access node* constitute the